analogdevicesinc/doctools/docs/docs_guidelines/directives.rst

 ESD warning
 ~~~~~~~~~~~

-The ESD warning directive creates a ESD warning, for example:
+The ESD warning directive creates an ESD warning, for example:

 .. code:: rst